irtlab/rtptools/README.md

 ### build

-Once the source is configured as above, run `make` to build SoX.
+Once the source is configured as above, run `make` to build RTP tools.
 Any POSIX-compatible make, in particular both BSD make and GNU make, should work.
 If the build fails, read `configure.local.example` again.